NLESC-JCER/cpp2wasm/README.md

 ```

 Should output `Given epsilon of 0.01 and inital guess of -20 the found root is -1.00`.

+In this chapter we executed the Newton-Raphson algorithm on the command line in JavaScript with Node.js by compiling the C++ code to a WebAssembly module with emscripten.

 ### Web service using Fastify